MpumeleloMbuyazi/ABSA-API-Assessment/README.md

 This application contains test scripts for the DogBreed User List API.

 #### Running test
 1. Run the on java specific IDE.
-1. Run -Dtest=DodBreedTest.test maven command.

 #### Reporting
 1. Extent Report is generated to see test evidence and results